 The Immigrant Justice Corps Community Fellowship is a two-year, full-time fellowship with full salary and benefits.
 You will become a partially accredited representative through the Department of Justice’s Office of Legal Access Programs, which allows you to represent clients in legal matters before the Department of Homeland Security.
 Deadline in March.

-The Luce Scholars Program is a nationally competitive fellowship program to enhance understanding of Asia among potential leaders in American society.
-The program provides stipends, language training, and individualized professional placement in Asia for 15-18 Luce Scholars each year, and welcomes applications from college seniors, graduate students, and young professionals in a variety of fields who have had limited exposure to Asia.
-Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
+The Luce Scholars Program is a nationally competitive fellowship that offers early-career leaders immersive, professional experiences in Asia.
+We aim to forge stronger relationships across geographic borders by creating opportunities for young Americans to deepen their ties and understanding of the countries, cultures, and people of Asia.
+Open to U.S. citizens and permanent residents, the Luce Scholars Program provides stipends, language training, and individualized professional placement in Asia for 18 Luce Scholars each year, and welcomes applications from college seniors, graduate students, and young professionals in a variety of fields.
 Open to both U.S. citizens and permanent residents.
-Campus application deadline is in mid-October.
-Applications will be reviewed on campus and up to two applications will be sent to the Luce Foundation for consideration by the national deadline of November 1.
+Campus application deadline is in early October for review and feedback prior to the national deadline of October 15.
 For more information, contact Jessica Fowle.

 The Global Health Corps offers one-year paid internships with health organizations working to address global health inequities in Malawi, Rwanda, Uganda, and Zambia .
 All skills and backgrounds needed.
 Late September deadline.
 Must be a citizen or legal permanent resident of Malawi, Rwanda, Uganda, the United States, or Zambia.